AdobeDocs/experience-manager-65.fr-FR/help/commerce/cif/authoring/product-recommendations.md

 solution: Experience Manager,Commerce
 role: Admin, Developer
 source-git-commit: a45b09c52d780a954e606d4cae73a3a02a8a6aa4
-workflow-type: tm+mt
+workflow-type: ht
-source-wordcount: '0'
+source-wordcount: '54'
-ht-degree: 0%
+ht-degree: 100%

 ---